A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Discussion

 \section{Discussion}

-In this paper, we explored the suitability of an amortized variational inference algorithm for exploratory IFA.
+In this paper, we explored the suitability of an amortized importance-weighted variational inference algorithm for exploratory IFA.
 Numerical studies highlighted several benefits of the proposed approach.
 Analysis of a large-scale Big-Five personality factors data set yielded fast results that aligned with existing psychological theory across random starts.
-Our simulations suggested that, unlike other estimators, the amortized variational estimator has comparable statistical efficiency to state-of-the-art estimators in both the classical asymptotic setting where the number of observations increases and in the double asymptotic setting where the number of items and the number of observations simultaneously increase.
-The amortized variational estimator converges faster than existing estimators when optimized using the adaptive stochastic gradient algorithm AMSGrad, particularly with large-scale data.
+Our simulations suggested that, unlike other estimators, the amortized importance-weighted variational estimator performs comparably to state-of-the-art estimators in both the setting where the number of observations increases and in the setting where the number of items and the number of observations simultaneously increase.
+Amortized IWVI converges faster than existing approaches when optimized using the adaptive stochastic gradient algorithm AMSGrad, particularly with large-scale data.
 Factor score estimates were accurate and improved with increasing sample size.
-The sampling-based initialization procedures appeared to mitigate problems associated with convergence to local optima and performed comparably to the more computationally intensive approaches used by MH-RM and CJMLE.
+The sampling-based initialization procedures appeared to mitigate problems associated with convergence to local optima and performed comparably to the more computationally intensive initialization procedures used by MH-RM and CJMLE.

 Two practical considerations not discussed here are standard errors (SEs) and missing data.
-Hui, Warton, Ormerod, Haapaniemi, and Taskinen (2017) note that for the former, approximate SEs may be obtained by evaluating the observed information matrix at the estimates $\hat{\boldsymbol{\theta}}$ obtained by maximizing the IW-ELBO.
+Hui et al. (2017) note that for the former, approximate SEs may be obtained by evaluating the observed information matrix at the estimates $\hat{\boldsymbol{\theta}}$ obtained by maximizing the IW-ELBO.
 Since this matrix has a block diagonal structure, it may be block-wise inverted to produce the covariance matrix from which SEs can be calculated.
 We note that SEs will likely be quite small for the large-scale applications considered here.
 Mattei and Frellsen (2019) discuss a simple approach to handling missing-at-random data in amortized IWVI that can be easily applied to the models considered here.

 The proposed approach has several limitations.
 The main practical difficulty we encountered was tuning the number of latent factors $P$.
 Although we tried tuning $P$ using objective methods such as computing a pseudo-BIC and conducting $5$-fold CV, these methods typically failed for large sample sizes, possibly due to log-likelihood approximation error exceeding sampling error.
 We therefore used subjective log-likelihood scree plots to tune $P$.
 Research is needed to develop objective criteria for selecting the latent dimension in large samples.
 In the meantime, the more subjective scree plot approach used here as well as approaches such as parallel analysis and retaining theoretically meaningful factors may serve as practical substitutes.